Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Conclusion

 \section{Conclusion}

-We propose \ours, a novel space- and time-continuous data-driven forecasting model for PDEs. \ours handles settings encountered in many applications, where existing methods fail.
-We assess its extensive spatiotemporal extrapolation abilities on a variety of PDEs and its generalization to unseen sparse irregular meshes and resolutions.
-Its competitive results over recent neural PDE forecasters make it a strong alternative for real-world settings with free-formed spatiotemporal conditions.
+We propose \ours, a novel space- and time-continuous data-driven PDE forecaster. \ours handles free-form spatiotemporal conditions encountered in many applications, where existing methods fail. \ours outperforms recent PDE forecasters on a variety of PDEs and spatiotemporal generalization settings, including evaluation on unseen sparse irregular meshes and resolutions.
+There are many promising future work such as scaling \ours to real-world problems, \eg weather forecasting, or incorporating recent strategies to adapt to changing dynamics \citep{Kirchmeyer2022}.